yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 [[TableOfContents]]
 = Hardware versions =

+These models have a 266 MHz CPU.
+There are 2 variants, with serial numbers starting:
-There is only one version of the WRTSL54GS.
-It has a 266 MHz CPU, 8 MB flash and 32 MB RAM.
-Supported by whiterussian RC5 and later.
+CJK0 8 MB flash and 32 MB RAM, WhiteRussian RC5 and later works.
+CJK1 4 MB flash and 32 MB RAM (unverified)

-Note the antenna is *NOT* removable in this model
+The antenna is *NOT* removable.
+Well not without some soldering work.

 = port mapping =